mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 We used GT-2 belts, which necessitated the design of GT-2 pulleys.
 To achieve this, we employed a functionality in **Fusion 360** that enabled us to create parametric designs of the pulleys.
 This approach facilitated the rapid design of the desired pulley variations and also facilitated testing different gear reduction options.
 The creation of this design is explained step by steps just bellow

 The GT-2 pulley follows a specific standard for the teeth, which includes the pitch of the teeth on the pulleys and belts.
-Therefore, the parametric design of **the pulley size depend on the desired number of teeth**.
+Therefore, the parametric design of **the pulley size depend on the desired number of teethAlt text that's why there is no informations about the diamater of the pulley**.
 In our specific application, the number of teeth required is determined by the desired gear reduction.

 ![Alt text](images/GT2_7_REDUCTION%20Drawing%20v1-1.png)